Our industry is full of stories of financial advisers who have settled for less than they were hoping to achieve — sometimes, much less.

 Adding fuel to this potential fire is the fact that Mary has brought aboard more clients and assets over the life of the partnership.
 Mary and Jim discuss these issues from time to time, but Mary doesn't want to seem like a complainer, despite the fact that this is a constant source of irritation for her.

 Or consider the situation of ABC Firm, which has been frustrated with its external technology provider for years.
-The advisers have heard about integrated platforms for client management, portfolio management and performance reporting, but the tech firm is dragging its feet about introducing new options.
+The advisers have heard about an integrated platform for client management, portfolio management and performance reporting, but the technology firm is dragging its feet about introducing new options.

-Although the advisers know that they should update their systems, they continue to put up with the tech firm's mediocre service.
+Although the advisers know that they should update their systems, they continue to put up with the technology firm's mediocre service.

 What is behind the willingness to settle for less?

 These are just a few examples of the bad business situations in which advisers may find themselves.
-Unfortunately, rather than tackle such problems head-on, fear of conflict or lack of assertiveness often leads them to procrastinate — indefinitely.
+Unfortunately, rather than tackle such problems head-on, fear of conflict or lack of assertiveness often lead them to procrastinate … indefinitely.